 Get involved in budget advocacy, especially during city/county budget planning season.

-Join local coalitions or task forces that work on violence prevention, such as a domestic violence council, youth prevention group, or public safety board.
+Join local coalitions or task forces that work on important issues.

-Partner with other groups to build community power and shared advocacy agendas (e.g., housing justice + survivor advocacy).
+Partner with other groups to build community power and shared advocacy agendas.

 Local elections often have the biggest impact on your daily life, from school board decisions to how public safety is funded.
 Every vote helps shape your community’s future.